Tube estimates for diffusion processes under a weak H\"ormander condition: Abstract

 \section{Abstract}

-We consider a degenerate diffusion process under a local weak H\"{o}rmander condition on the coefficients.
-We find local Gaussian estimates for the density in short time and exponential lower and upper bounds for the probability that the diffusion remains in a small tube around a deterministic trajectory (skeleton path), explicitly depending on the ray of the tube and on the energy of the skeleton path.
-We use a norm which reflects the anisotropic structure of the problem, meaning that the diffusion moves in $\R^2$ with different speeds in the directions $\s$ and $[b,\s]$.
+We consider a diffusion process under a local weak H\"{o}rmander condition on the coefficients.
+We find Gaussian estimates for the density in short time and exponential lower and upper bounds for the probability that the diffusion remains in a small tube around a deterministic trajectory (skeleton path), explicitly depending on the radius of the tube and on the energy of the skeleton path.
+We use a norm which reflects the non-isotropic structure of the problem, meaning that the diffusion propagates in $\R^2$ with different speeds in the directions $\s$ and $[\s,b]$.
 We establish a connection between this norm and the standard control distance.